k2052/mastering_nooku/chapters/02_the-way-of-nooku.md

 Finally we add Adapters to KFactory.
 I'm not sure exactly what the purposes are for the KFactory abstractions.
 But it appears as if it allows one to alias mixins.
-That means we can effectively call one object with one set methods on one platform and then on another instantiate another object with and antirely different set methods, but still keep the same api.
+That means we can effectively call one object with one set of methods on one platform and then on another instantiate another object with an entirely different set of methods, but still keep the same api.

-E.g

 This also allows us to to create one model and use it on both frontend and admin, but have aliases that make it map correctly.
 E.g `KFactory::map('site::com.harbour.model.boats', 'admin::com.harbour.model.boats');`

+## Koowa the bodyguard: What happens before every request.

+Now after the core of Koowa is loaded up it registers itself so tat it can sit in front of all the requests performing magic before the request is handed off to the extension. `JPluginHelper::importPlugin('koowa', null, true, KFactory::get('lib.koowa.event.dispatcher'));`

+The heart of is the Koowa event dispatcher which is a custom event dispatcher. [:todo] Need to figure out what exactly this does and write some more details.
+Doesn't appear to add any more hooks yet.
+So perhaps all thats called is onAfterInitialise? [/:todo]

+The first thing we hit (via an onAfterInitialise event) is the authorization/authentication of a user.
+This is the beginning of the awesome magic Nooku provides.
+Nooku logs in the user and then the request is passed on the next events.